 Snow and Glacier Travel (6 days) With a base camp near one of the Islands glaciers, we’ll spend a week learning the skills needed to travel on snow and ice.
 Ice axe and crampon use and crevasse and avalanche rescue techniques will be introduced.
 Then in rope teams of two or three we’ll move through crevassed areas, learn to place ice and snow protection and make attempts on several peaks.

-Mountain Journey (6 to 9 days) Like the Tidal Current sea kayak trip, the Mountain Journey is the climax of your mountain experience.
-The group will pick an objective – maybe Vancouver Island’s highest peak the Golden Hinde – and then plan and execute the entire trip.
+Mountain Journey (Spring 9 days, Fall 4 day and 5 day) Like the Tidal Current sea kayak trip, the Mountain Journey is the climax of your mountain experience.
+The group will pick, plan and execute an objective in wild alpine of Strathcona Park.
 Leadership duties will rotate through the group as you ascend peaks, navigate off trail, practice low impact camping and hone leadership and group management skills on an extended trip into the backcountry of Vancouver Island.

 80 hour Wilderness First Aid (10 days) More than band aids and splints this course is meant to turn you into a self-sufficient problem solver.
 With a vigorous approach to method you’ll learn how to deal with any kind of emergency in a remote backcountry setting.
 Like an Emergency First Responder course the treatment of broken bones, minor cuts and scrapes and all kinds of illnesses are covered.
 There is a practical and written exam at the end.
 This level of expertise is required for most backcountry guiding jobs.